-Hong Kong disqualifies democracy activist Joshua Wong from district elections
+Hong Kong excludes activist Joshua Wong from upcoming district poll

-HONG KONG (Reuters) - Hong Kong’s government disqualified prominent pro-democracy activist Joshua Wong from upcoming district elections on Tuesday, a move likely to sow further discord in a city hit by five months of anti-government unrest.
+HONG KONG (Reuters) - Hong Kong authorities disqualified prominent pro-democracy activist Joshua Wong on Tuesday from taking part in upcoming district elections, a move likely to sow further discord in a city hit by five months of anti-government unrest.

 Wong, who was 17 when he became the face of the 2014 student-led Umbrella Movement, has not been a prominent figure in the current anti-government protests, which are largely leaderless, in the Chinese-ruled city.

-However, the bespectacled Wong, now 23, holds a high profile internationally and described his disqualification - on the grounds that advocacy of Hong Kong’s self-determination violates electoral laws - as “political censorship”.
+However, the bespectacled Wong, now 23, holds a high profile internationally and described his disqualification - on the grounds that advocacy of Hong Kong’s self-determination violates electoral laws - as political censorship.

+“The decision to ban me from running for office is clearly politically driven,” Wong said on Tuesday.

+“The so-called reasons are judging subjectively on my intention to uphold basic law but everyone would know that the true reason is my identity, Joshua Wong.”

-Protests, which started over a now-withdrawn extradition bill, have evolved into calls for greater democracy.
+This year’s protests, which started over a now-withdrawn extradition bill, have evolved into calls for greater democracy.
 They have plunged the city into its biggest crisis in decades, taken a heavy toll on the economy and show little sign of letting up.

 They have also posed the biggest populist challenge to Chinese President Xi Jinping since he came to power in 2012.